Regions

 Key facts

-- Located in northwestern Georgia, in the mountainous belt of Greater Caucasus
+• Located in northwestern Georgia, within the mountainous zone of the Greater Caucasus

-- Climate: humid, cool summers, cold winters, significant precipitation
+• Climate is cool and humid, with mild summers, cold winters, and significant precipitation

 Landscape & climate

-The region straddles the line between western humid influence and the cooler highlands.
+The region sits at the intersection of western Georgia's humid influence and the cooler conditions of higher altitude.

-Summers are milder than in eastern Georgia, with more cloud cover and rain.
-Winters are long and cold, with snow and frost risks.
-The high humidity demands careful vineyard management.
-The steep terrain forces small plots, intricate terracing, and strong erosion control.
+Summers are relatively mild, with frequent cloud cover and rainfall that slow ripening.
+Winters are long and cold, bringing snow and frost risks.
+High humidity requires careful vineyard work, while steep terrain limits vineyard size and mechanization.

 Grape varieties & styles